 The PSU does not need to be switched on (shutdown button in) for the solar panel to charge the battery.
-During caravan storage the PSU should be shutdown (shutdown button out).
+During caravan storage the PSU should be shutdown (shutdown button out) to minimise energy consumption.

 Control Panel

 When the solar panel is operating the voltage display on the leisure battery will increase if the loads placed on the battery are sufficiently light.